Hanzhuo-Gong/Foothill-Work-CPP/README.md

 # Foothill-Work-CPP
-All code were written in CPP code for different topic.
+All projects are from Foothill College and written in C++